-The problem with gluten free biscuit baking is that too many of the biscuits were grainy, tasted funky, and didn’t rise.
+The challenge in gluten free biscuit baking is that too many of the biscuits were grainy, tasted funky, and didn’t rise.
 Sometimes they were too gummy and sometimes they didn’t brown.
 The most noticeable issue was that, if left on the counter all day, they turned to rocks.

-One unusual counter intuitive attribute about gluten free biscuits is that you can’t eat them right out of the oven.
-The texture will be off; let them cool about five or 10 minutes.
-They will still be a little warm, but the texture changes.
+One unusual counter intuitive attribute about gluten free biscuits is that you cannot eat them right out of the oven.
+The texture will be a bit gummy; let them cool about five or 10 minutes.

 My Criteria for a Gluten Free Biscuit

-Realizing gluten free biscuits cannot be exactly the same as gluten-floured biscuits, I still had a criteria.
+Realizing gluten free biscuits cannot be exactly the same as wheat-floured biscuits, I still had a criteria.

 - Texture could not be grainy, but must be crispy outside, fluffy inside.